DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 is listed in the Power or effect that causes it.

-1. **Stunned** If a Dealer is hit by a critical attack, they make a DR 3 Conviction Check at the start of their turn vs their  own TC.
+1. **Stunned** If a Dealer is hit by a critical attack, they make a DR 3 Conviction Save at the start of their turn vs their  own TC.
 If failed, they may either move or make one Action on their turn, not both.
 Some creatures can cause the Stunned Condition as part of their attacks.

-2. **Entangled** A Dealer may expend a Major Action to make a DR 3 Strength check.
-Until they are successful, they may not move and any Agility Checks are made with Lower Hand.
+2. **Entangled** A Dealer may expend a Major Action to make a DR 3 Strength Save.
+Until they are successful, they may not move and any Agility Saves are made with Lower Hand.

 3. **Knocked Down** A Dealer must expend a Minor Action to get up.
 Their movement speed is halved, rounding up.
-All Strength and Agility Checks are made with Lower Hand.
+All Strength and Agility Saves are made with Lower Hand.
 When Knocked Down, attackers within 1 space draw with Upper Hand and attackers further than 1 space away draw with Lower Hand.
 A creature can spend 1 speed to willingly go prone as part of their movement, gaining the Knocked Down status.

-4. **Blinded, Deafened** At the start of their turn, as a Free Action, a Dealer makes a DR 3 Intuition Check vs. their TC.
+4. **Blinded, Deafened** At the start of their turn, as a Free Action, a Dealer makes a DR 3 Intuition Save.
 If they fail, they draw Lower Hand (3) for any action requiring the relevant sense.

 5. **Knocked Out** Knocked Out (KO) Dealers are unable to act until treated by a Craft